FoxyCart/foxyshop/readme.txt

 == Changelog ==

+= Next =
+* Adding Magnific as the new default lightbox
+* Removing loader.js from wp_footer if requested by settings

 = 4.5.2 =
 * Updating the multiship javascript for FoxyCart 2.0
 * Custom sorting honors hidden category children preferences